-- Network Forecaster: to view, modify and create time-dependent projects (using the CYME Advanced Project Manager) consisting in modifications to the network such as the addition of any load at a given date, change/replacement of power transformers within a substation, a rephasing/reconductoring project, network switching or reconfiguration, etc.
+- Automated Network Forecast Analysis: to create, view and modify time-dependent projects (using the CYME Advanced Project Manager) consisting in modifications to the network such as the addition of any load at a given date, change/replacement of power transformers within a substation, a rephasing/reconductoring project, network switching or reconfiguration, etc.

 - Advanced Project Manager: extensive tool that supports the collaborative and detailed preparation of a project that consists in modifications to the network with related simulations.

-- Energy Profile Manager: to perform time range analysis based on a combination of historical consumption patterns and real-time monitoring.
+- Steady State Analysis with Load Profiles: to perform time range analysis based on a combination of historical consumption patterns and real-time monitoring.

 - Reliability Assessment:provides a framework within which predictive and historical reliability assessment scenarios are run and the impacts of the related investment such as DA (Distribution Automation) can be evaluated and understood.

-- Transient Stability Analysis CYMSTAB: to simulate the dynamic behavior of distribution systems with distributed generation under various transient events (fault application/clearing, large motor starting, disconnection of co-generation units, islanding, etc.)
+- Transient Stability Analysis: to simulate the dynamic behavior of distribution systems with distributed generation under various transient events (fault application/clearing, large motor starting, disconnection of co-generation units, islanding, etc.)